-On the GPI tab, select GPI-Output Make settings as needed GPI Output 1 - - GPI Output 12 Channel None R1, R2, P1, P2, P3 (HD-00, SDA-00) or C1, C2, C3, C4 (SD-00) Select the channel on which to trigge the GPI Output.
-GPI Output 1 GPI Output 12 Active High Low Select the active signal (high or low) required.
+On the GPI tab, select GPI-Output Make settings as needed GPI Output 1 - - - GPI Output 12 Channel None R1, R2, P1, P2, P3 (HD-00, SDA-00) or C1, C2, C3, C4 (SD-00) Select the channel on which to trigger the GPI Output.
+GPI Output 1 - - - - - GPI Output 12 Active High Low Select the active signal (high or low) required.
 This is determined by the external equipment connected to the GPI Output.
-GPI Output 1 - - GPI Output 12 Control Application Position trigger Channel state Determines whether the GPI output is triggered by the application (e.g., by th Properties dialog box in Playlist), the position (e.g. at the beginning or end of a clip) or the state of the selected channel (e.g. playing, recording, idle, etc.) GPI Output 1 GPI Output 12 Trigger name (Available when Application selected GPI-Out-X Enter the name of the action triggered by the GPI output.
-GPI Output 1 GPI Output 12 Trigger at (Available when Position trigger selected Start of material End of material Start of material plus End of material minus When Start/End of material plus/minu offset appears GPI Output 1 GPI Output 12 Activate when (Available when Channel state selected Playing Recording Cued for play Cued for record Idle Once a channel has been selected, thi setting triggers the GPI output when th channel is in the specified state.
+GPI Output 1 - - - GPI Output 12 Control (This menu and the items on it are part of the licensable AppCenter Pro option) Application Position trigger Channel state Determines whether the GPI output is triggered by the application (e.g., by the Properties dialog box in Playlist), the position (e.g. at the beginning or end of a clip) or the state of the selected channel (e.g. playing, recording, idle, etc.) GPI Output 1 - - - GPI Output 12 Trigger name (Available when Application selected) GPI-Out-X Enter the name of the action triggered by the GPI output.
+GPI Output 1 - - - GPI Output 12 Trigger at (Available when Position trigger selected) Start of material End of material Start of material plus End of material minus When Start/End of material plus/minus offset appears GPI Output 1 - - - GPI Output 12 Activate when (Available when Channel state selected) Playing Recording Cued for play Cued for record Idle Once a channel has been selected, this setting triggers the GPI output when the channel is in the specified state.